 The President needs to understand the Treasurer's role.
 Refer to LouisianaPTA.org/treasurer for complete details.
-Each PTA is required to establish a budget that must gain the approval of its General Membership in the beginning of the year.
+PTAs must establish a budget approved by its General Membership in the beginning of the year.
 When creating the budget, know the goals of the PTA and then allocate funds to align with the goals.
 Once drafted, the Treasurer presents it to the BOD for input before being brought before the General Membership for final approval.
 The budget is adopted with a majority vote of the members at a General Membership Meeting.
 The budget is presented item by item to allow for amendments or discussion.
-The PTA's expenditures must adhere to the final budget.
+The PTA's expenses must adhere to the final budget.
 All funds do not need to be spent each year.
 Remaining funds can be carried over to subsequent years.
 Before budget approval is obtained, the PTA may not exceed the amount designated as "Startup Funds" in the previous year's budget.

-Amending the Budget: The budget serves as a projection of anticipated income and expenditures for the fiscal year.
+Amending the Budget: The budget serves as a projection of anticipated income and expenses for the fiscal year.
 In cases where unforeseen expenses arise, revenue fluctuations occur, or a modification to an already approved expense is required, the budget requires an amendment.
 The amendment process calls for a vote from the General Membership, either during a Regular or a Special Meeting.
-To amend a previously adopted budget, a two-thirds majority vote is required.
+To amend a previously adopted budget, an affirmative two-thirds vote is required.
 Any proposed additional expenditure or fundraising initiative that falls outside the existing budget parameters must first obtain approval before spending that money.

 Budget, Books, and Records: The Treasurer keeps the financial records which include the checkbook, deposit forms, expense forms, approved budget, budget reports, IRS tax filings, and others.
-LAPTA recommends the use of online accounting software such as MoneyMinder.com or WaveApps.com.
+LAPTA recommends the use of online accounting software such as Givebacks.com, MoneyMinder.com or WaveApps.com.
 All records are shared with at least the President and Secretary.
 The Treasurer prepares budget reports for all meetings showing actual income and expenses compared to the budgeted income and expenses.